wazuh/wazuh-documentation/source/installation-guide/basic/index.rst

 - ``Wazuh server``: collects and analyzes data from deployed Wazuh agents and sends the alerts to Elasticsearch.
 It runs the Wazuh manager, the Wazuh API, and Filebeat.

-- ``Elastic Stack``: the Open Distro for Elasticsearch and Kibana components can be installed on the same server.
+- ``Elastic Stack``: Elasticsearch and Kibana can be installed on the same server.
 Both components working together are called Elastic Stack.
 It runs Kibana with the Wazuh Kibana plugin.

 Clustered components
 ^^^^^^^^^^^^^^^^^^^^